 Release Date: April 3rd, 2017

 Platforms: PC (Windows, Mac OS and Linux), Xbox One and PlayStation 4

 Feral Fury is a unique “Fast-paced twin shooter rogue-lite action” arcade game that takes place in the future where humanity has fallen from its own self-destruction and the world has been taken over by the animal kingdom, most specifically the pandas who are at war with another group of animals known as the hellhounds.
 Both groups are “…locked in an endless struggle for galactic domination.”
 In this game, the players encounter all different types of enemies ranging from killer bees to flying androids and foot soldiers.
-Players will find this storyline to be a nice new exciting twist to the science fiction genre.
-Another unique aspect to the game is the characters themselves, the main character being a panda.
+Players will find this storyline to be a nice new twist to the science fiction genre.

 Coming from the game store and web page, there are fifteen stages broken down into five chapters.
 Depending on the difficulty level of the game, there are surprises waiting at the end of each completed level.